What is the Fender TBX Control?

 Not only do all Eric Clapton Signature Strats come with the Fender TBX control.
 They also have a little more power under the pickguard.
 The guitars also come fitted with an active mid-boost circuit on the lower tone control.
 The circuit board adds a controllable 25dB of pre-amp boost alongside the Fender TBX control.

 The active mid-boost circuit was originally called the “MDX mid-boost circuit”, and was fitted to the Fender Elite Stratocaster from around 1983.
 Developers John Carruthers and John Demeter designed the circuit to make single-coil guitars sound more like humbuckers.

 The Elite Stratocaster became the foundation of the Eric Clapton Strat.
 Clapton apparently likes the MDX circuit but asked Fender if it could have a little more compression.
 Fender swapped out the pickups for a set of Lace Sensors and tweaked the circuit to deliver 25dB at around 500Hz.
 Clapton liked the mod so much that it is still fitted, unchanged from the original design, to this day.

 The entire kit, including the Fender TBX control, can be purchased from Fender (part no. 005757000).

 Clapton in a box

-While these two modifications, either separately or together make for a great addition to any single coil equipped guitar, what if you don’t want to use them all the time?
+While these two modifications, either separately or together make for a great addition to any single-coil equipped guitar, what if you don’t want to use them all the time?
 Or if you jump between multiple guitars?
-Are you expected to fit these kits to every guitar?
+Are you expected to fit these kits into every guitar?
 I’m guessing Fender would probably be fairly happy if you did!
 But there is an alternative.

 As they say themselves “Now get the Clap anytime”.